rdbreak/ansible27env/README.md

-# Ansible 2.7 Automated Practice Environment
+# Openshift Automated Practice Environment

 _Powered by Ansible and Vagrant_